 Modular design and integrations

-Another thing to consider is the hidden costs of the ‘status quo’.
-A small company may think an ERP system is expensive, but how much time and money are you wasting due to manual processes, double entry of data, too much/not enough inventory, expediting, and delayed order to cash cycles?
-And to top it off, business leaders struggle to make critical business decisions due to lack of timely and accurate information.
+Another thing to consider is the hidden costs of the ‘status quo.
+A small company may think an ERP system is expensive, but how much time and money are you wasting due to manual processes, double-entry of data, too much/not enough inventory, expediting, and delayed order to cash cycles?
+And to top it off, business leaders struggle to make critical business decisions due to a lack of timely and accurate information.

-MYTH: Price is the most important selection criteria when choosing an ERP
+MYTH: Price is the most important selection criterion when choosing an ERP

-TRUTH: A study done by Deloitte showed that for first time buyers of an ERP, price was the most important factor.
-But second time buyers had learned an important lesson: the level of relationship and support with the vendor became most important.
+TRUTH: A study done by Deloitte showed that for first-time buyers of an ERP, the price was the most important factor.
+But second-time buyers had learned an important lesson: the level of relationship and support with the vendor became most important.
 You are not just buying a piece of software.
 You are buying a critical business system that will underpin your entire business for years or decades as it grows and changes.
 Your ERP vendor will be your trusted business advisor in this “marriage”, and a strong and supportive relationship is far more important than the price.

 MYTH: An ERP needs to be implemented all at once